iov9000/iov9000.github.io/content/_index.md

       title: 'Teaching'
       subtitle: ''
       text: |-
-        I have part of a number of courses over the years as a teaching assistant:
+        I have been part of a number of courses over the years as a teaching assistant:

         - Advanced Machine Learning (ETH Zürich, 2020, 2021, 2023)